African American Monument at Vicksburg

 Grant’s army began to dig “ditches” in late May of 1863.
 Confederate forces began to search for a way to escape the town.
-Pemberton decided to attack Grant’s supply line at a place northwest of Vicksburg at the battle of Milliken’s Bend.
+Pemberton decided to attack Grant’s supply line at a place northwest of Vicksburg at the Battle of Milliken’s Bend.
 A small force of untrained African American troops guarded the railroad line.
-Confederate forces attacked on June 6th but were repulsed by the colored troops.
-Following the small confrontation, Grant praised the colored troops by saying, “the sentiment of this army with regard to the employment of negro troops has been revolutionized by the bravery of the blacks in the recent battle of Milliken’s Bend.”
+Confederate forces attacked on June 6th but were repulsed by the African American troops.
+Following the small confrontation, Grant praised the African American troops by saying, “the sentiment of this army with regard to the employment of negro troops has been revolutionized by the bravery of the blacks in the recent battle of Milliken’s Bend.”

 In June of 1863, Louisiana troops across the Mississippi tried to help cut the siege with small engagements.
 One such engagement was on June 29th when Confederates attacked a plantation that was a training center run by former slaves.
 The Confederate troops captured over a hundred former slaves.
 These small encounters, however, didn’t help to lift the siege and Pemberton surrendered on July 4th, 1863.
 The Confederacy was therefore cut in two with the control of the Mississippi River under the control of Union forces.
 A Union victory at the Battle of Gettysburg the day before combined with the Union victory at Vicksburg caused a turning point for the rest of the war.